planetruby/planet/README.md

   rubyinstaller   |  3
 ```

-### Q: Where do Rubyists come from / What are the most popular countries for personal blogs?
+### Q: Where do Rubyists come from / What are the top countries for personal blogs?

 ```
 Location (Personal Blogs)  (n=18)